Anterolateral sulcus of spinal cord

 Definition

-Anterolateral sulcus of spinal cord refers to a sulcus or a depression present along the ventral (or anterior) surface of the spinal cord.
-It is situated between the anterior and the lateral white columns.
-It also serves as the site where the anterior or motor rootles of spinal nerves emerge for each segment of the spinal cord.
+Anterolateral sulcus of spinal cord is a longitudinal groove located on each side of the ventral (or anterior) surface of the spinal cord.
+It lies just lateral to the anterior median fissure and separates the anterior and the lateral white columns from each other.
+It marks the point where the anterior or motor rootles of spinal nerves emerge from the spinal cord.

 References